A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 ManageEngine Applications Manager is free for up to 5 apps or servers.
 There are two main paid versions; the Professional Edition and the Enterprise Edition.
-The Professional Edition starts at $945 (£747) for 25 monitors and the Enterprise Edition starts at $9,595 (£7,586) for 250 monitors.
-There is also a 30-day free trial version.
+The Professional Edition starts at $945 (£747) for 25 monitors, and the Enterprise Edition starts at $9,595 (£7,586) for 250 monitors.
+There is also a free trial available.

-The service checks on the statuses of network devices, endpoints, and servers.
+The service checks on the statuses of network devices, endpoints, and physical or virtual servers.
 In addition to hardware monitoring, Atera is also able to track and improve the performance of applications, such as databases and web and email servers.

-As a cloud-based service that supports remote access, Atera is able to deliver connections to any customer resource, including cloud-based AWS or Azure servers – The Atera system is actually resident on Azure servers.
+As a cloud-based service that supports remote access, Atera can deliver connections to any customer resource, including cloud-based AWS or Azure servers – The Atera system is actually resident on Azure servers.
 The monitored system just needs an agent installed on it.